Compare Styles

 Does the format (digital, print, canvas) change which style I should pick?

 No, but it does affect impact.
-All five styles look excellent as a digital download or fine art print.
-The Royal Baroque and Candle Light styles benefit most from being hung large on canvas — the depth of the paintwork rewards size.
-Charcoal looks particularly good framed in a dark wood with a wide mat.
+Every style looks excellent as a digital download or fine art print.
+Royal Baroque, Candle Light and Serenity benefit most from being hung large on canvas — the depth of the paintwork rewards size.
+Charcoal and Noir look particularly good framed in dark wood with a wide white mat.

 Pick your style and start